Lockdowns and Collateral Damage

 How do we protect the elderly in nursing homes and other care settings?

 A focused protection strategy would include frequent testing of nursing home staff members that are not already immune, testing of visitors, and less staff rotation so that residents only interact with a limited number of staff people.
 COVID-19 infected individuals should not be sent to nursing homes, and all new residents should be tested.
 Sequestering of care home residents who have COVID-19 is also important.
+(Note: Originally the Declaration specified “PCR testing”, but we have changed that to “testing”, as there are other tests available.)

 How do we protect older people living at home?